AustinGil/presentations/make-div.md

 ---

-# Before we event start...
+# Before we even start...

 What's the first thing you do before you start writing code?